nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 </br>
 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25315](https://jira.nuxeo.com/browse/NXP-25315).

-#### Audit and UID indexes configured in translog async
+#### Audit and UID Indexes Configured in Translog Async

-By default translog are commited per request, configuring them with the async option relieves a lot the stress on the hard drives.
-This behaviour is now applied to all indexes: repository, audit and uid, when option `elasticsearch.index.translog.durability=async` is set in nuxeo.conf.
+By default, translog are committed per request, configuring them with the async option relieves a lot the stress on the hard drives.
+This behaviour is now applied to all indexes: repository, audit and UID, when option `elasticsearch.index.translog.durability=async` is set in `nuxeo.conf`.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25587](https://jira.nuxeo.com/browse/NXP-25587).